TolgaAltinors/Aire-Logic/README.md

 Running of the script
 -----------------------------------------------------------------------------------------
-Below are examples of how the script can be run. python lyric_stats_for_artist.py "Linkin Park"                          --> Should produce stats on console python lyric_stats_for_artist.py "Linkin Park,Stormzy,Adele,Sam Smith"  --> Should produce stats on console and pop up graphs python lyric_stats_for_artist.py "Linkin Park,Stormzy,Adele,ZlaXlah"    --> Should produce stats on console and pop up graphs
+Below are examples of how the script can be run.

+python lyric_stats_for_artist.py "Linkin Park"
+  --> (Should produce stats on console)

+python lyric_stats_for_artist.py "Linkin Park,Stormzy,Adele,Sam Smith"
+  --> (Should produce stats on console and pop up graphs)

+python lyric_stats_for_artist.py "Linkin Park,Stormzy,Adele,ZlaXlah"
-                                                                            (minus ZlaXlah as it does not exist)
+  --> (Should produce stats on console and pop up graphs, minus ZlaXlah as it does not exist)